brianhung7/Island-Survival/README.md

 HTML, CSS, Javascript, jQuery, DOM Manipulation

 <h2>==Approach Taken==</h2>
-<li>Javascript code is written using a player object with several methods that will interact with the DOM</li>
+<li>Javascript code was initially written using a player object with many methods to interact with DOM, later changed to using classes  </li>
-<li>ICEBOX, convert javascript code to using classes-</li>

 <h2>==User Stories==</h2>
 <li>Player/user is presented with a welcome screen with basic instructions and name entry before Play </li>
 <li>After beginning the game, player sees several metrics on the top bar that they have to manage, keeping Health above 0 and Thirst/Hunger Levels lower than 10. </li>
-<li>Player has several buttons on the bottom of the game screen that will call various functions on that affect metrics </li>
+<li>Player has several buttons on the bottom of the game screen that will call various functions that affect metrics </li>
 <li>As time progresses, Health will decrease and Thirst/Hunger will increase at a set interval</li>
 <li>Some buttons will have both positive and negative effects </li>
 <li>Trying to escape before reaching the minimum years will punish the player. </li>